KieniL/AWSTemplates/README.md

 * DailyNewsletter (See Readme in the folder for more information)
 * s3-angular (See Readme in the folder for more information)
 * ApplicationForm (https://bitbucket.org/lukien/workspace/projects/) Contains a react frontend hosted on s3, a lambda function to process the form and then storing in dynamodb
-* eks (provision an eks cluster and then deploys an example jupyterhub, jenkins and redis)
+* eks (provision an eks cluster in multiple regions and then deploys an example jupyterhub, jenkins and redis)